wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 You can access all data in Edge Data Store by using the Sequential Data Store [SDS Read/Write quick start](xref:sdsQuickStart) REST API.
 You can use this data for local applications that perform analytics or visualization.

 ### Example EDS visualization application
+The following diagram depicts the flow of data from a customer visualization application into Edge Data Store, via either OMF or SDS REST calls:

 ![EDS Visualization](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSVisualization.jpg "EDS Visualization")

 ### Example EDS analytics application
+The following diagram depicts the flow of data from a customer analytics application into Edge Data Store, via either OMF or SDS REST calls:

 ![EDS Analytics](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSAnalytics.jpg "EDS Analytics")